pokt-network/poktroll/.github/ISSUE_TEMPLATE/issue.md

 ## Origin Document

 [ Why?
-Just the issue in 1-2 sentences.
+Justify the issue in 1-2 sentences.
 Consider adding a link or a screenshot.]

 ## Goals